 Topics for Houses

-In the fourth lesson, we discussed the houses (domiciles) of the planets.
+In the fourth lesson, we discussed the houses of the planets (their domiciles).
 The houses of the planets are the signs of the zodiac.
 Additionally, we looked at the notion of “stakes”.
 The stakes are the 1st, 4th, 7th, and 10th houses of the chart.
-You’ll recall that planets in a house, ruling a house, or in the stakes of a house are particularly influential upon the house.
-In the last lesson, we looked at relationships that planets and houses have with each other based on angular distances and discussed how these relate to rulership.
+You’ll recall that planets in a house, ruling a house, or in the stakes of a house have a strong influence on the house.
+In the last lesson, we looked at relationships that planets and houses have with each other based on angular distances.
+We also discussed how these configurations interact with rulership.
 In this lesson, we will look at the most important and common method of assigning life topics to houses, the places.

 Finding Your Place